 you will be notified that you are appointable but cannot be offered one of your programme preferences at that stage and so have been placed on the reserve list should higher ranked candidates reject their offer.

-After all offers have commenced for your specialty, the RCP will release feedback to your Oriel account regarding your interview performance; this will be no later than one week after the first offers deadline.
+After all offers have commenced for your specialty, the PSRO will release feedback to your Oriel account regarding your interview performance; this will be no later than one week after the first offers deadline.
 This will include the scores awarded to your application form, scores at each of the interview stations, your 'raw' interview score, and your final, overall score.

 At this time, graphs detailing the distribution of scores for each specialty nationally will be published under the 'data' tab in the relevant specialty's page.
 This will include average scores and the ratio of appointable candidates.